 The Beatles release their classic on July 7, 1967 …

 His politics got a little wonky for me in the latter days, but I’ve been diggin’ the CDB since college when Charlie Daniels introduced me to “southern rock.”
 I was hooked.
 I met him doing a interview a few years later and I was at his induction into the Grand Ol’ Opry on January 19, 2008.
-Charlie Daniels IS the genuine article.
+Charlie Daniels WAS the genuine article.
+Rest easy.

 With First Rose of Spring, Willie Nelson’s studio album tally is up to 16 — for the last decade alone.
 (It’s 70 overall — so far.)
 Lately, they’ve started rolling into one another, like points along a continuum rather than discrete entities.
 But even though his last few releases have been thematically similar — he’s been ruminating about mortality, loss and life in the rear view for some time now — they’re each worth savoring as genuine pearls of musical wisdom, delivered by our most revered sage of country Zen.

 ~ Lynne Margolis, American Songwriter

 Some call it the greatest live album ever and it’s hard to argue.
 Released on July 6, 1971, it’s #49 on Rolling Stone’s 500 Greatest Albums of All Time.